MattiP451/python3.10-on-Debian/README.md

 **Calm my paranoia**

-Remove or comment out the snapshot repository from your sources.list
+Remove or comment out the snapshot repository from your sources and preferences.

 **Remove the snapshot source and preference files**
 ```